First released by Trash (UK #27 1969).

 Hit album version by The Beatles (1969).

-“According to Dilello’s brilliant book documenting his time working for the label ‘Longest Cocktail Party’, [Paul] McCartney had already urged Dilello not to waste any more studio money and time on the band, but Dilello sneaked Trash in through the studio back door to record this.
-Wrote Dilello: ‘When everyone’s favorite thumbs-aloft-Scouser found about it, McCartney apparently lost his temper.
+“According to Dilello’s brilliant book documenting his time working for the company and the label, ‘Longest Cocktail Party’: [Paul] McCartney had already urged Dilello not to waste any more studio money and time on the band, but Dilello sneaked Trash in through the studio back door to record this.
+Wrote Dilello: ‘When everyone’s favorite thumbs-aloft-Scouser found out about it, McCartney apparently lost his temper.
 However, when Lennon heard the track he gave it the green light, saying it was a good imitation (which hardly seems like flattery).’
 Dilello chose to observe Lennon’s approval over Macca’s, and out the record came.

 “In the end, Trash did not enjoy their notoriety for long.
 Their recording of ‘Golden Slumbers …’ was released on September 19, 1969.
 The Abbey Road album, by The Beatles, shipped a week later – on September 26, 1969 – soon enough to halt what little UK Singles chart action Trash’s ‘cover’ received, peaking at #27.

-“Trivia: While Dilello was actively involved in the Trash recording, it is former Shadows founding drummer Tony Meehan whose name is listed as the single’s ‘producer’ … the same Tony Meehan who turned the Beatles down in 1962 when they auditioned for Decca Records.”
+“Trivia: While Dilello was actively involved in the Trash recording, it is former Shadows founding drummer Tony Meehan whose name is listed as the single’s ‘producer’ … the same Tony Meehan who turned the Beatles down in 1962 when they auditioned for him as a producer for Decca Records.”

 The Beatles, “Golden Slumbers (1969):